Who can get services at Glennon Health Services?

 No. Allergy injections are offered by appointment with:

 - Dr. Dennis Probst (Haven Medical Associates) 570.748.0590

 Do you accept insurances?

 LHU provides limited health care at Glennon Health Services for a set fee, which is charged with your tuition each semester.
 You may come for care as much as you need, for NO EXTRA CHARGE.
 On occasion it is necessary to obtain blood work, x-rays, or cultures.
-These services are provided through Jersey Shore Hospital or Tiadaghton Health Services.
-The lab will bill your insurance for any services it provides.
+These services are provided through local hospital labs.
+The labs will bill your insurance for any services it provides.
 It is your responsibility to know your service coverage and area coverage.
 LHU and Glennon Health Services are not liable for fees not covered by your insurance.

 Do you provide Student Insurance?

 Student Insurance is available for purchase through LHU.

 We offer Tuberculosis testing and flu shots (beginning in October).
 If you need other vaccinations, contact our office for assistance.